VampireAotD/anilibrary-monitoring/README.md

 make up
 ```

-It wii launch all containers except for **Alertmanager**.
+It will launch all containers except for **Alertmanager**.
 To launch it and exporters for alerts use command:

 ```sh
 make alerts